 The University of Washington uses live pigs to teach a surgical airway procedure to paramedic students, practicing paramedics, and flight nurses.

 UW’s program currently instructs trainees to make an incision in the throat of a live pig to insert a breathing tube.
 This procedure is performed up to six times on each pig.
 At the end of each training session, the animal is killed.
-When using pigs to teach surgical airway, a proper procedure can only be performed once.
+When using pigs to teach surgical airway, a proper procedure can be performed only once.
 After the first attempt, other participants must practice the procedure on areas of the throat that are not similar to real-life landmarks.

 But UW’s simulation center maintains numerous human-based training devices, including the TraumaMan System, which can replace the use of animals immediately.
 The TraumaMan System, a realistic human body simulator, provides the opportunity to perform a proper surgical airway repeatedly by replacing the “tissue” above the simulated trachea, giving each trainee a “first cut” experience.